lepperm/Learning-Log/_posts/blog/2020/08/2020-08-27-risk-mitigation-in-planning-learning.md

   {{ image | markdownify }}
 </div>

 Dr. Barbara Oakley's [Learning How To Learn](https://www.coursera.org/learn/learning-how-to-learn#about) course is a fantastic resource, and one that I wish I had experienced years ago.
 Try as I could to overcome physical limitations, the lessons from the course hold strong, and I am trying to practice the teachings better.
-I now use an AHK macro called FlowTime to help me manage breaks in a slightly more flexible format than Pomodoro, and I try to make an effort to make time for recreation (something I have always struggled with 😬).
+I now use an AHK macro called FlowTime to help me manage breaks in a slightly more flexible format than Pomodoro, and I try to make an effort to make time for true recreation (something I have always struggled with 😬).

 This Learning Log site has also helped me to focus in more tasks.
 I've mentioned in previous logs that I was trying to migrate board tasks out of my Todoist account, and I have similarly made an effort to create issues in GitLab for other projects instead of tasks.
 This helps to keep me more focused in the mode of work I'm operating within, rather than changing levels of focus and not being as productive as possible.
 I have also given up multiple monitors for a single large monitor, which allows me to fill my workspace with only what I'm working on and nothing extra, helping me to focus in without notifications popping up on a second screen.